 Description

-INTERIOR: the stables, divided into two sections, have a central aisle between cast-iron posts dividing the stalls, supporting a brick jack-arch floor with ties between the joists; office and storerooms to each end.
-A central imperial stair leads up to the 22-man barrack rooms each side of the NCO's room.
+The stables internally are divided into two sections by central cast-iron posts, which support a brick jack-arch floor with ties between the joists.
+There are office and storerooms at each end.
+A central imperial stair leads to the 22-man barrack rooms on each side of the NCO's room.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.